bathtub-hub/.github/profile/README.md

-# 🚿 bathtub-hub 🌊
+# bathtub-hub 🛁🐥

-*Empowering researchers and industry in Brazil's energy and climate sectors by integrating, standardizing, and simplifying access to complex, multi-source data.*
+_Empowering researchers and industry in Brazil's energy and climate sectors by integrating, standardizing, and simplifying access to complex, multi-source data._

 ---